 The city of Apalachicola, population 2,340, is the perfect departure point to discover Florida’s Forgotten Coast and other destinations in Franklin and Gulf Counties.
 Start your visit at the Apalachicola Bay Chamber of Commerce on (of course) Commerce Street.
 They provide a map with a 35-point walking tour of the city.
 (It’s easy — most of the streets are numbered, and the cross streets are letters.)

 They will certainly direct you to see the home of Dr. John Gorrie, who built an ice-making machine to help keep his yellow-fever patients cool.
 While mostly forgotten, Gorrie is considered to be the father of modern air conditioning and malaria control (his statue is in the U.S. Capitol).
 John Gorrie Museum State Park, at 46 Sixth St., houses a model of his original contraption and has exhibits on local history, including the cotton warehouses that once lined the banks of the river.
 He is buried in the town’s Gorrie Square.

-Apalachicola Bay produces 90 percent of the state’s oysters, and the state of Florida has made the preservation of the oyster beds a priority.
-Floridians love the tasty little mollusks, fried, baked, broiled, steamed or hand-picked out of the Gulf raw.
-Oystering hasn’t changed much in over 100 years, and the oystermen, or “tongers” as they are sometimes called, still harvest the shellfish with large tongs, like their forefathers did before them.
+Apalachicola Bay once produced 90 percent of the state’s oysters, and the state of Florida has made the restoration of the oyster beds, depleted due to an imbalance of water salinity, a priority.
+Floridians love the tasty little mollusks, fried, baked, broiled, steamed or raw, even though most of the mollusks these days are now imported from other states.

 This town is like a chilled oyster with cocktail sauce and pinch of horseradish.
 You have to try it at least once.